OSGeo/grass-website/content/news/2022_06_05_Results_student_grant_Caitlin.md

 In the GUI, temporal data is visualized with the `g.gui.animation` tool.
 We wanted to create a similar interactive visualization tool that would be part of a notebook.
-I worked on the grant during the first few months of 2022 and by the end, we had a stable version of `grass.jupyter` that will be officially released with **GRASS GIS version 8.2**.
+I worked on the grant during the first few months of 2022 and by the end, we had a stable version of `grass.jupyter` that was officially released with **GRASS GIS version 8.2**.
 At the completion of the grant, *we had 4 different visualization classes:
 Map, Map3D, TimeSeriesMap, and InteractiveMap* along with *a new folium